At what rate should you descend to reach 20,000 feet from 35,000 feet?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-To determine the correct descent rate to reach from 35,000 feet to 20,000 feet, you first need to establish the total altitude change required.
-This change is 15,000 feet, as you are moving from 35,000 feet down to 20,000 feet.
+To determine the appropriate descent rate to reach 20,000 feet from 35,000 feet, you first need to look at the total altitude change required, which is 15,000 feet (35,000 - 20,000).

 Subscribe